Murcul/humans-of-gitstart/docs/open-positions/10-HeadofCE.md

 You'll have a disproportionate impact because:

 - You will be the first hire in this role and help define it
-- You will join a newly created team and directly report to the CEO
+- You will lead a newly created team of 3 and directly report to the CEO
 - You'll be working on the no. 1 priority of the company
 - You'll be surfing a huge wave: the future of engineering with AI is a top trending topic on virtually every platform